 |Intensive control obligors||Provide an amount for specific reserve for possible losses on loans as calculated by one of the following methods after deducting amounts anticipated to be recoverable from the sale of collateral held against the claims and from guarantors of the claims: a) an amount calculated based on the overall ability of the obligor to pay, or b) the estimated loss calculated on the basis of the balance and the probability of failure over the next three years.

 Further, for obligors with large claims more than a certain amount, if the cash flow from the return of principal and interest payments can reasonably be estimated, set up a reserve under the DCF method.

-Prevention of new non–performing loans through routine credit management is important in maintaining the quality of our overall loan assets.
+Prevention of new impaired loans through routine credit management is important in maintaining the quality of our overall loan assets.
 Credit review involves analysis and screening of each potential transaction within the relevant business department.
-In case the screening exceeds the authority of the department, the credit group at headquarters carries out the review.
-The credit group has specialist departments for different industries, business sizes and regions, carries out timely and specialized examinations based on the characteristics of the customer and its market, and provides appropriate advice to the business department.
-In addition, in the case of obligors with low obligor ratings and high downside risks, the business department and credit department jointly clarify their credit policy and in appropriate cases assist obligors at an early stage in working toward credit soundness.
+In case the screening exceeds the authority of the department, the credit department in charge at Head Office carries out the review.
+We have specialized credit departments for different industries, business sizes, and regions, which carry out timely and specialized examinations based on the characteristics of the client and their market, and provide appropriate advice to the business department.
+In addition, in the case of obligors with low credit ratings and high downside risks, the business department and credit department jointly clarify their credit policy and in appropriate cases assist the obligors at an early stage in working towards credit soundness.

 1. Risk measurement